gcross/LogicGrowsOnTrees/README.md

 What is the overhead of using LogicGrowsOnTrees?
 ================================================

-It costs between 3.5 and 5 times as much time to use LogicGrowsOnTrees with a single worker thread as it does to use the List monad.
-Fortunately, it is possible to eliminate most of this if you can switch to using the List monad when you get near the bottom of the tree.
+It costs approximately 3.5 to 5 times as much time to use LogicGrowsOnTrees with a single worker thread as it does to use the List monad.
+Fortunately, it is possible to eliminate most of this if you can switch to using the List monad near the bottom of the tree.
 For example, my optimized n-queens solver switches to a loop in C when fewer than eleven queens remain to be placed.
+This is not ``cheating'' for two reasons: first, because the hard part is the symmetry-breaking code, which would have been difficult to implement and test in C due to its complexity, and second, because one can't rewrite all the code in C because then one would lose access to the automatic checkpointing and parallelization features.

 Why Haskell?
 ============